8 Ways to Make Internet Faster [Complete Guide]

-Most of us are dependent on the Internet in our daily lives and require it to be reliable and fast.
-The Internet helps us to communicate, work, be entertained, etc. and, therefore, the faster the Internet speed, the more we can accomplish.
-The opposite is also true.
-There are numerous ways to improve Internet performance for business and personal use as discussed in this article.
+Most of us are dependent on the Internet and require it to be reliable and fast.
+The Internet helps us communicate, work, be entertained, and so on.
+There are numerous ways to improve Internet performance for business and personal use, which we cover in this article.

 Table of Contents:

 - Check System Background Activity

 - Use Ethernet Connection

 - Video Showing How to Make Your Internet Faster

 Check Your Internet Speed

 First, simply check the Internet speed.
 We recommend you do this by using the most popular Internet speed test called Speedtest, which allows you to measure Internet performance in one click.

 Click this link to visit their site and click "GO" to start the speed test.
 It will show the Ping, the Download & Upload speed.
 If the Internet speed is slower than expected, proceed to other steps below.